ericspod/X4DF/README.md

 ## Image Definition

-Image are defined a one or more planes or volumes of values defined at specific spatial positions and timesteps.
+Image are defined a one or more planes or volumes of values with specific spatial positions and timesteps.
 An image element has a single `name` attribute giving it a name and the following elements:
  * `timescheme` (optional) - defines the start time of a time-dependent image sequence and the step (interval) between timesteps, these are stored as `start` and `step` attributes containing floating point numbers.
 If this is present then there must be